 Frequent handwashing is paramount in the prevention of transmission of majority of diseases including zoonotic diseases from cats.
 Wash hands after touching the cat, handling cat tick and fleas, cleaning the litterbox or gardening.
 It is best if you wear gloves to protect the bare skin of the hands when performing these activities.
 When gardening, consciously look out for animal feces in the soil and avoid contact with them.

 Practice the so-called four Ps – “Pick up Pet Poop Promptly”.
-Clean the litterbox daily.
+Clean the litter box daily.
 Doing this significantly reduces the risk of humans getting Toxoplasmosis infection because as mentioned above, it takes several days for the oocysts in an infected cat’s feces to develop into the infective stage for humans.
-Dispose cat fecal material properly making sure it does not contaminate the water supply or the soil where fruits and vegetables are grown.
-Handle cat litter gently so particles which may harbor infectious organisms will not float in the air increasing your chances of inhaling them
+Dispose of cat fecal material properly making sure it does not contaminate the water supply or the soil where fruits and vegetables are grown.
+Handle cat litter gently so particles which may harbor infectious organisms will not float in the air increasing your chances of inhaling them.

 Maintain a regular schedule for your pet cat’s veterinary visit.
 Keep all vaccinations, especially that of Rabies, up to date.
 Even if you have solely indoor cats, have them vaccinated and protected against rabies to prevent problems if in case they escape and get outside.

 A regular veterinary check-up will also help to catch diseases early as they develop.
-Seek immediate veterinary consultation when you have a sick cat, especially when you see lacerations or puncture wounds which may indicate that they have possibly been bitten by a wild animal and at risk for rabies.
+Seek immediate veterinary consultation when you have a sick cat, especially when you see lacerations or puncture wounds.
+This may indicate that a wild animal possibly bit them and at risk for rabies.

-Handle cats gently so as not to startle them and get scratched or bitten accidentally.
-Cat inflicted wounds must immediately be washed thoroughly with disinfectant soap and running water to physically remove as much of infectious organisms or material as possible.
+Handle cats gently so as not to startle them and make them scratch or bite you accidentally.
+In case of cat inflicted wound must immediately wash it thoroughly with disinfectant soap and running water.
+This will physically remove as much of infectious organisms or material as possible.
 Seek immediate medical consult if you suspect that your cat may have acquired Rabies or if there is swelling, pain and discharges from the wound.
 Avoid letting cats lick pre-existing wounds or abrasions.

-Having cats as pets is not dangerous in terms of zoonotic diseases.
+Having cats as pets is not dangerous in terms of zoonotic cat diseases.
 What is important is for cat owners to educate themselves about this.
-Many cats have been abandoned and left homeless because of unfounded fear from uninformed or misinformed owners.
-Many resources are freely available to read and be informed.
+Unfounded fear from uninformed or misinformed owners leads to abandoning many cats and leaving them homeless.
+Many resources are freely available to read and inform yourself about cat diseases.
 This is a part of responsible pet ownership.